jkrysinski/hello-world/README.md

-# hello-world
+# Project: hello-world
-Test Repository
+Project description

+# Prerequisites
+Required software

+# Build
+Steps to build the project

-# setup
+# Configure
-Get up and running!
+Steps to configure the project